contact-sales-thanks ticketsource-alternative event-ticketing-platform free-event-ticketing-platform eventbrite-alternative nav-button

 We use the personal information we collect to provide Users with a high level of service.
 In particular, we use Personal Information:

-• to deliver and improve the products and services we provide; and
+• to deliver and improve the products and services we provide

 The lawful bases that we use to legitimise our processing of your personal data where we are the data controller are:

-• for compliance with any legal obligations to which TryBooking UK Ltd. is subject, other than an obligation imposed by contract; and
+• for compliance with any legal obligations to which TryBooking UK Ltd. is subject, other than an obligation imposed by contract

 • for the purposes of legitimate interests pursued by TryBooking UK Ltd. or by the third party or parties to whom the data are disclosed, except where the processing is unwarranted in any particular case by reason of prejudice to the rights and freedoms or legitimate interests of the data subject.
-It is in the interest of all Users and TryBooking UK Ltd. to improve the products and services that we provide.
-We use ‘legitimate interests’ to send information about our products and services when Users have engaged with us.
+It is in the interest of all Users and TryBooking UK Ltd. to improve the products and services that we provide and to protect our platform, systems and Users from fraud, abuse and unauthorised access.
+We use 'legitimate interests' to send information about our products and services when Users have engaged with us.

 Where a Customer makes a booking and for the management of that booking, the Event Organiser is the data controller and decides which lawful bases to use.
 In these circumstances TryBooking is the data processor and acts on the instructions of the Event Organiser.